-The Customer Service Certificate Program provides the educational competencies necessary for entrylevel, professional employment in the numerous multi-dimensional careers of customers service.
+The Customer Service Certificate Program provides the educational competencies necessary for entry-level, professional employment in the numerous multi-dimensional careers of customer service.
 Students who complete the program will demonstrate the necessary skills to support the success of organizations committed to excellence in customer service.